th0rgall/public-notes/Listing the Customers who bought a Product on Stripe.md

 We needed to get the email addresses of the people who bought the documentary, so we could send them an access link some time before the premiere.

-To leverage this method, it is important that you only sell the products you want to list customer for through payment links.
+To leverage this method, it is important that you only want to list customers for products sold through payment links.
 ### Method

 Purchases through a Payment Link will have inevitably created a Checkout Session.